Dansa pausa

-"Dansa pausa" is single by Swedish multi-ethnic group Panetoz.
+"Dansa pausa" is single by Swedish multi-ethnic group Panetoz, and the musicproducer Memo Crescendo.
 It was released on Warner Music Sweden in February 2012, reaching the top of Sverigetopplistan, the official Swedish Singles Chart on week 19/2012 dated 11 May 2012.
 The single was certified gold on 8 May 2012.
 An English-language version "Dance Pause" was also released.

-"Dansa pausa" follows three Panetoz singles that did not make it to the official charts, namely "Mama Africa", "Känn dig fri" and "Mer än ord".
+"Dansa pausa" follows three Panetoz singles that did not make it to the official charts, namely "Mama Africa", and together with musicproducer Memo Crescendo "Känn dig fri" and "Mer än ord".